100 Recently Extinct Animals

 Sheepbaa/Wikimedia Commons/Public Domain

-Australia, New Zealand and Tasmania are justly famous for their marsupials--but as popular as kangaroos and wallabies are for throngs of curious tourists, there are plenty of pouched mammals that never made it out of the 19th century.
+Australia, New Zealand, and Tasmania are justly famous for their marsupials—but as popular as kangaroos and wallabies are among curious tourists, plenty of pouched mammals never made it out of the 19th century

 10 Recently Extinct Reptiles